 Some crops are less risky to plant early, and there are some tricks and tools that can help you protect your plants on those often cold spring nights.

-Remember to harden off your plants !
-Any plants you buy from inside of a greenhouse have not been hardened off, those that are sold from outside have likely been conditioned to the cold weather and are ready to be outside.
+Make sure to harden off your plants.
+Any plants you buy from inside of a greenhouse have not been hardened off.
+Those that are sold from outside have likely been conditioned to the cold weather and are ready to be planted outside.

-Young plants need food Learn more about fertilizing young plants.
+And don’t forget: young plants need food!
+Learn more about fertilizing young plants here.